freenode/web-7.0/content/pages/support.md

 We appreciate your interest in helping the network grow and your willingness to contribute to that process.
 The freenode network is not a conventional IRC network.
 Servers are hosted, not linked.
 They are maintained remotely from central sites.
 New configuration files are generated via an automated script at a central location, and new servers are either staged as binary files or recompiled on the server account, depending on architecture and other factors.

-While we will happily acknowledge your contribution publicly, we don't, as a general rule, provide O-lines or operator privileges to our server hosts.
+While we will happily acknowledge your contribution publicly, we do not, as a general rule, provide O-lines or operator privileges to our server hosts.
 Hosting candidates are reminded that the utility of any given server depends on ping latencies and other factors which may be beyond our control.
 Servers may need to be delinked or rehubbed at any time and we cannot always provide notice before a server is delinked.

-Regardless, hosting a server helps the freenode project and the communities and we are grateful that you're considering it.
+Regardless, hosting a server helps the freenode project and the communities and we are grateful that you are considering it.

 ### System Specifications